jwillman/flickr-search/README.md

 1. Move the components into their own files/modules
 2. Styling and layout improvements
-3. Add tests
+3. Link photos to Flickr
-4. Add error handling to server calls
+6. Add error handling to server calls
+4. Better mobile layout
+5. Add tests
-5. Rename to flickr-search-client
+7. Rename to flickr-search-client